reactioncommerce/cli/README.md

 ### More Commands

 * You can run `reaction build <api|admin|storefront>` to build a dockerfile that includes your custom code while in the directory
 * You can run `reaction create-project demo <my-demo>` to install and run a docker-compose file that will launch all of the projects so that you can test them out.
 This is for evaluation purposes, not development.

+> **NOTE:** All data for a demo is stored on its docker volume named `<my-demo>_mongo-db4demo`.
+To completly clear the data used by a demo run `docker rm <my-demo>_mongo-db4demo`

 ### Telemetry